YukunJ/Turtle/README.md

 In order to gain a better sense of comparative performance, we benchmarked a few other leading popular C++ network webserver on the Internet with the best configuration to our knowledge in order to be fair.

+To reiterate, by no means should we judge different libraries only on benchmark testing of limited scope and possible misconfiguration by the unfamiliar like us.
+It's solely for the purpose for getting the magnitude right.

 All the benchmarks statistics listed below are performed on the **same hardware** and transferring same 1MB **index.html** file with **10500** concurrent clients using webbench tool.

 1. [TinyWebServer](https://github.com/qinguoyi/TinyWebServer.git): best QPS = **37.2**k